d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Conversion of Elisp objects to Prolog terms ───────────────────────────────────────────

-  `sweep' converts Elisp objects into Prolog terms to allow the Elisp programmers to specify arguments for Prolog predicates invocations (see `sweeprolog-open-query').
-Seeing as some Elisp objects, like Elisp compiled functions, wouldn’t be as useful for a passing to Prolog as others, `sweep' only converts Elisp objects of certain types to Prolog, namely we convert /trees of strings and numbers/:
+  Sweep converts Elisp objects into Prolog terms to allow the Elisp programmers to specify arguments for Prolog predicates invocations (see `sweeprolog-open-query').
+Seeing as some Elisp objects, like Elisp compiled functions, wouldn’t be as useful for a passing to Prolog as others, Sweep only converts Elisp objects of certain types to Prolog, namely we convert /trees of strings and numbers/:

   • Elisp strings are converted to equivalent Prolog strings.